Fall 2019/Winter 2020

 - Instructor: Birgit Hopfener

-- cross-listed with ARTH 5115
+- Cross-listed with ARTH 5115

-- This course will provide a critical introduction to discourses, socio-political contexts, histories, scholars, institutions, concepts, and methodological approaches of Global Art History since the beginning of “Weltkunstgeschichte” (world art history) discourses in 20th century Europe until today’s discourses of World Art Studies, Post-colonial Art History, Global Art History, Transnational Art and Transcultural Art History.
+- Description: This course will provide a critical introduction to discourses, socio-political contexts, histories, scholars, institutions, concepts, and methodological approaches of Global Art History since the beginning of “Weltkunstgeschichte” (world art history) discourses in 20th century Europe until today’s discourses of World Art Studies, Post-colonial Art History, Global Art History, Transnational Art and Transcultural Art History.
 Among others, we will study and compare the meaning of figures such as cultural influence, diffusion, transfer, circulation, exchange, contact, migration, entanglement, interaction, negotiation.
-We will study and examine descriptive and analytical concepts of cultural contact such as hybridity, creolization, metissage, appropriation, reconfiguration, and resonance, and will study methodological approaches such as discourse analysis, cultural translation and relational comparison.
+We will study and examine descriptive and analytical concepts of cultural contact such as hybridity, creolization, metissage, appropriation, reconfiguration, and resonance, and will study methodological approaches such as discourse analysis, cultural translation, and relational comparison.
 The course will be an intensive reading course.

 -